marcelonyc/xformer-builder/docs/CONFIG.md

 The application reads the provided config.ini file to initialize the application.
 You can provide the location of this file (full path and name) to the `start-..` scripts.

+When values in the config.ini require secrets from the vault provider use the syntax ${vault:<vault key>}.
+The values are replaced when the config file is parsed.

 ## Sections documentation

 ### appcfg